Arello-Mobile/Moxy/README.md

 For all information check [Moxy Wiki](https://github.com/Arello-Mobile/Moxy/wiki)

 ## Android studio templates
-In order to avoid boilerplate code creating for binding activity,fragments and its presentation part, we propose to use Android Studio templates for Moxy.
+In order to avoid boilerplate code creating for binding activity, fragments and its presentation part, we propose to use Android Studio templates for Moxy.

 Templates located in [/moxy-templates](https://github.com/Arello-Mobile/Moxy/tree/master/moxy-templates)